Air Pollution Sources

 Our Region's Air is Still Polluted

-From 2020 to 2022, one regional air monitor in Pittsburgh registered annual particulate matter (PM 2.5) concentrations worse than 90% of all monitors in the U.S.
+From 2022 to 2024, the Liberty/Clairton air monitor in Pittsburgh registered annual particulate matter (PM 2.5) concentrations worse than 95% of all monitors in the U.S.

-Three other monitors in Allegheny County measured annual PM 2.5 levels worse than 70% of the U.S. None of the monitors in Allegheny County met the World Health Organization’s (WHO) annual standard of 5 ug/m3 for fine particle pollution.
+Six other monitors in Allegheny County measured annual PM 2.5 levels worse than 50% of the U.S. None of the monitors in Allegheny County met the World Health Organization’s (WHO) annual standard of 5 ug/m3 for fine particle pollution.

-Of the three ozone monitors in Allegheny County, two were in the worst 40% and one was in the worst 60% of all monitors in the U.S.
+Of the three ozone monitors in Allegheny County, two were in the worst 50% all monitors in the U.S.

 The three sulfur dioxide monitors in Allegheny County met the 1-hour standard levels.
 However, of these three sulfur dioxide monitors, two were in the worst 10% and one was in the worst 60% of all monitors in the U.S